broomcms/defiant/README.md

  - Used jQuery and Ajax request to output the result to the console
  - Added HTML to the output to output the result in the page
  - Stripped HTML from output for console

+ ## Important project files

+ 📦phpdocker                  | The folder that contains help files for building the docker environment ┣ 📂nginx                    | Folder for the server container ┃ ┗ 📜nginx.conf             | nginx setup
+ ┗ 📂php-fpm                  | Folder for the PHP container ┃ ┣ 📜Dockerfile             | Server initial commands to run on install ┃ ┗ 📜php-ini-overrides.ini  | Extra PHP ini overrides
+ 📜ajax.php                   | Retreives the words inclosed in square brakets and outputs them 📜docker-compose.yml         | Main docker setup file (Used to create containers) 📜home.php                   | Boostrap page used for the project frontend 📜index.php                  | Project router 📜README.md                  | Project readme for Github 📜text.txt                   | Lorem ipsum text that we parse in ajax.php